nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 > You can connect a container to **several** Docker Networks **at the same time**!

 Yes, you read that correctly.
-Remember how we said that when we connect a container to Docker Network, it gains a new network interface, because for the processes running inside the container, it is as if the machine had a new network card and just joined a new LAN network?
+Remember how we said that when we connect a container to a Docker Network, it gains a new network interface, because for the processes running inside the container, it is as if the machine had a new network card and just joined a new LAN network?
 Well what prevents you from installing _a second_ network card and connect to _another_ LAN then?
 Nothing.
 And this is also possible with Docker.

 Until now, we had situations like this:

 ![**Fig 5**: Simple configuration with several containers in the same Docker Network](/images/05-simple-configuration.svg "Simple configuration: containers in one Docker Network")

 Now we will do something like this: